DD-DeCaF/modeling-base/README.md

 packages, e.g., cobra and cameo, as well as chosen solvers, i.e., at the moment GLPK and CPLEX.

+Note that the sympy cache is disabled by default (by setting the env var `SYMPY_USE_CACHE=no`) as its usage by optlang causes memory leaks.

 ## Environment

 The following environment variables **must** be defined in the **Travis settings**.